caxefaizan/developers_101/README.md

 - Once our batch is onboarded with the fundamentals above, we can jump on to our internal full stack project [here](https://github.com/caxefaizan/slackapp).
 > Here you can either choose to work on the front end of the application, backend of the application or the cloud operations of the app.
 Well if you love being a full stack dev.
 The stage is yours.
 Note: For the Slack App our Dependant frameworks are : Python, GCP, Flask, HTML, Postgres.

+What is Flask?
+Flask is a web development framework developed in Python.
+It is easy to learn and use.
+Flask is “beginner-friendly” because it does not have boilerplate code or dependencies, which can distract from the primary function of an application.